simeononsecurity/simeononsecurity.ch/content/articles/what-to-do-when-youve-been-doxxed-guide/index.en.md

 #### a.
 Review and update privacy settings

-[**Review the privacy settings**](https://simeononsecurity.com/articles/safe-social-media-practices-and-protecting-your-privacy-online/) of your online accounts and ensure they are set to the highest level of protection.
+[**Review the privacy settings**](https://simeononsecurity.com/articles/safe-social-media-practices-and-protecting-your-privacy-online/) of your online accounts and ensure they're set to the highest level of protection.
 Limit the visibility of personal information and posts to trusted friends or connections only.
 For example, on social media platforms like Facebook, navigate to the privacy settings and customize who can view your profile, posts, and personal information.

 #### b.
 [Enable two-factor authentication (2FA)](https://simeononsecurity.com/articles/what-are-the-diferent-kinds-of-factors-in-mfa/)